mrkamel/search_cop/README.md

 # PostgreSQL: ...
 WHERE to_tsvector('simple', books.author || ' ' || books.title) @@ to_tsquery('simple', 'Rowling | Tokien') and books.stock > 1
 ```

 What is happening here?
-Well, we specified `all` as an alias that consists of
+Well, we specified `all` as the name of an attribute
-`author` and `title`.
-As we, in addition, specified `all` to be a fulltext
+group that consists of `author` and `title`.
+As we, in addition, specified
-attribute, SearchCop assumes there is a compound fulltext index present on
+`all` to be a fulltext attribute, SearchCop assumes there is a compound
-`author` and `title`, such that the query is optimized accordingly.
-Finally, we
+fulltext index present on `author` and `title`, such that the query is
-specified `all` to be the default attribute to search in, such that
+optimized accordingly.
+Finally, we specified `all` to be the default attribute
-SearchCop can ignore other attributes, like e.g. `stock`, as long as they
+to search in, such that SearchCop can ignore other attributes, like e.g.
-are not specified within queries directly (like for `stock > 0`).
+`stock`, as long as they are not specified within queries directly (like for
+`stock > 0`).

 Other queries will be optimized in a similar way, such that SearchCop
 tries to minimize the fultext constraints within a query, namely `MATCH()